-On July 15, 2014 (the "Closing Date"), the Company entered into two Asset Purchase Agreements, one with Radion, the other with DermEbx (the "Acquisition").
+On July 15, 2014, the Company entered into two Asset Purchase Agreements, one with Radion, Inc. ("Radion") the other with DermEbx, a series of Radion Capital Partners LLC ("DermEbx") (the "Radion/DermEbx Acquisition").
 Pursuant to the Asset Purchase Agreement with DermEbx, the Company purchased substantially all of the assets of DermEbx, including all of DermEbx's intellectual property and customer contracts.
-The Company paid to DermEbx the following consideration: (i) \$1,600,000 in cash and (ii) the issuance to DermEbx of 600,000 restricted shares of the Company's common stock, \$0.01 par value per share.
-The Company held back \$500,000 of the cash consideration for purposes of a purchase price adjustment based on the working capital of DermEbx, which adjustment is in the settlement process.
-The 600,000 restricted shares are subject to the following provisions; 25% shall be restricted from resale up until the date that is two trading days after the Company announces its fourth quarter 2014 earnings; 30% of the shares shall be restricted from resale for a period of twenty-four (24) months from the date of the agreement; and 30% of the shares shall be restricted from resale for a period of thirty-six (36) months from the date of the agreement.
-In addition the Company delivered the remaining 15%, or 90,000, of the restricted shares to US Bank, N.A., as escrow agent, to be held in escrow for a period of eighteen (18) months pursuant to the terms of an escrow agreement.
-The 90,000 escrow shares will act as the source of payment for the indemnification of the Company by DermEbx under the DermEbx Asset Purchase Agreement.
+The Company paid the following consideration to DermEbx: (i) \$1,600,000 in cash and (ii) 600,000 restricted shares of the Company's common stock, \$0.01 par value per share.
+The 600,000 restricted shares were subject to the following provisions; 25% was locked up until the date that was two trading days after the Company announced its fourth quarter 2014 earnings, which occurred on March 2, 2015; 30% of the shares were to be locked up for a period of 24 months from the date of the agreement; and 30% of the shares were to be locked up for a period of 36 months from the date of the agreement.
+In addition, the Company delivered the remaining 15%, or 90,000, of the restricted shares to US Bank, N.A., as escrow agent, which were to be held in escrow for a period of 18 months pursuant to the terms of an escrow agreement.
+The 90,000 escrow shares acted as the source of payment for the indemnification of the Company by DermEbx under the DermEbx Asset Purchase Agreement.
+On October 7, 2015, the Company and each of Radion and DermEbx entered into a working capital settlement agreement pursuant to which the restrictions on the shares were lifted, the escrow shares were released from escrow and the parties agreed to settle all amounts owed under the Asset Purchase Agreements.

 Pursuant to the terms of the Asset Purchase Agreement with Radion, the Company purchased substantially all of the assets of Radion, including all of Radion's intellectual property and customer contracts.
-The Company paid to Radion the following consideration: (i) \$2,382,000 in cash which included \$182,000 payoff of an existing note payable and (ii) the issuance to Radion of 600,000 restricted shares of the Company's common stock.
-The 600,000 restricted shares are subject to the following provisions; 25% shall be restricted from resale until the date that is two trading days after the Company announces its fourth quarter 2014 earnings; 30% of the shares shall restricted from resale for a period of twenty-four (24) months from the date of the agreement; and 30% of the shares shall be restricted from resale for a period of thirty-six (36) months from the date of the agreement.
-In addition the Company delivered the remaining 15% or 90,000 of the restricted shares to US Bank, N.A., as escrow agent, to be held in escrow for a period of eighteen (18) months pursuant to the terms of an escrow agreement.
-The 90,000 escrow shares will act as the source of payment for the indemnification of the Company by Radion under the Radion Asset Purchase Agreement.
+The Company paid the following consideration to Radion: (i) \$2,382,000 in cash which included \$182,000 payoff of an existing note payable and (ii) the issuance to Radion of 600,000 restricted shares of the Company's common stock.
+The 600,000 restricted shares were subject to the following provisions; 25% of the shares were locked up until the date that was two trading days after the Company announces its fourth quarter 2014 earnings, which occurred on March 2, 2015; 30% of the shares shall be locked up for a period of 24 months from the date of the agreement; and 30% of the shares were to be locked up for a period of 36 months from the date of the agreement.
+In addition the Company delivered the remaining 15% or 90,000 of the restricted shares to US Bank, N.A., as escrow agent, which were to be held in escrow for a period of 18 months pursuant to the terms of an escrow agreement.
+The 90,000 escrow shares acted as the source of payment for the indemnification of the Company by Radion under the Radion Asset Purchase Agreement.
+On October 7, 2015, the Company and each of Radion and DermEbx entered into a working capital settlement agreement pursuant to which the restrictions on the shares were lifted, the escrow shares were released from escrow and the parties agreed to settle all amounts owed under the Asset Purchase Agreements.